Desert Safari with Platinum Heritage

 At this point, those folks enjoying the vintage Land Rover rides were also back, and we were all gathered together for a falcon show.
 We could all take pictures with the falcon, and the most surprising thing everyone agreed was just how light the falcon was!

-By the time we reached our hotel an hour later, it was about 11pm, tired but still wide awake, and we were constantly talking about the day’s activities.
-If you are heading to Dubai, you simply have to make a visit to the desert.
+By the time we reached our hotel an hour later, it was about 11 pm, tired but still wide awake, and we were constantly talking about the day’s activities.
+If you are heading to Dubai, you simply have to visit the desert.
 We highly recommend choosing this tour operator for your trip to the desert.
 Its service levels were absolutely top-notch, and we thoroughly enjoyed every activity planned out for us!

 Cost: AED 595 per person (Heritage Desert Safari / Camel Desert Safari)

 Please note that this article may contain links to websites, where any subsequent purchases made may provide straitstravellers with a referral commission.
 This in turn helps supports the running of this website.
 We appreciate your support thus far.
 Thank you!